TwBurn/cdi-docs/ma_cbnd.md

 - bit 3: `UNF` The decoder has no data to decode
 - bit 4: `DEC` The decoder started decoding
 - bit 5...10 Reserved, should be zero
-- bit 11..15 signalbase: upper 5 bits of 16-bit signal to send.
-value must be between `00001` and `11111` binary
+- bit 11..15 signalbase: upper 5 bits of 16-bit signal to send (value must be between `00001` and `11111` binary)

 `ma_trigger()` returns `0` if successful; otherwise `-1` is,
 returned and `errno` is set.